 Many Botanist like myself committed themselves in reviving the old varieties of heirloom tomato and heirloom vegetables.
 It’s became Angel Field Mission to collect and understands all Native Americans Tomatoes and Vegetables.
 My research shows forth, Native Americans and Hawaii Native Americans have only lost 20 % of their natives’ fruits and Vegetables.
 With 20% lost only by some Americans Botanists renaming of Natives Plants, like the Aunt Molly' Ground Cherry.
 But I am very thankful to Aunt Molly for keeping this ground Native Green little Cherry Historically Tomatoes safe and sound to be identified by the USDA as a Natives Americans Ground Cherry.

-About 80% of the world historical tomatoes and vegetables varieties available in 1910 are "extinct" until pure seed researchers like me stated collecting and safeguarding our pure food supply.
+About 80% of the world historical tomatoes and vegetables varieties available in 1910 are "extinct" until pure seed researchers like me started collecting and safeguarding our pure food supply.
 Many private collections were safeguarded by Natives Americans.
-Heirloom Tomato like that Cherokee Purple and Indian Stripe Tomatoes are just finding their way back to the farms and garden across American.
-All Farmer who farm heirloom vegetables like we do there at "Angel Field", are very committed because these precious plants are like babies, needing extra love and tender care; through-out their life cycle.
+Heirloom Tomato like that Cherokee Purple and Indian Stripe Tomatoes are just finding their way back to the farms and garden across America.
+All Farmer who farm heirloom vegetables like we do there at "Angel Field", are very committed because these precious plants are like babies, needing extra love and tender care; throughout their life cycle.
 Because of their nutritional value along, is worth the hard labor.